-2 The company discloses all beneficial owners with an ownership in the company of 25% or above.
+The company discloses all beneficial owners with an ownership in the company or voting rights of 25% or above.
 All individuals or entities are referred to by name, along with their percentage ownership in the company and any accompanying details necessary to identify the natural person as listed in the guidance or as specified by the public register in which it is disclosed.
 The data needs to be published in an open data format that is machine readable and structured (for example, as a spreadsheet, rather than just a PDF).

-The beneficial ownership information may be disclosed in a publicly available companies register, or in jurisdictions where one isn't available, in the global beneficial ownership register Open Ownership, available through www.openownership.org 1 The company discloses some persons or entities with significant holdings in the company, but either does not disclose sufficiently full details in order to score '2', or does not disclose ownership for all owners with a stake of 25% or higher, or does not disclose details in an open data format, or only discloses its ownership on its website instead of a central public register.
+The beneficial ownership information may be disclosed in a publicly available and freely accessible companies register or in jurisdictions where one is not available, in the global beneficial ownership register Open Ownership, available through www.openownership.org.